mzwallace/derecho/README.md

 ## What's actually working?

 I'll try to keep a summary of the tasks that are working below.
-Since this is a work in progress, the documentation will likely be consistant with the gem as if you downloaded it directly from the repo (not the RubyGems.org version, but try checking the --pre).
+Since this is a work in progress, the documentation will likely be consistant with the gem as if you downloaded it directly from this repo (not the RubyGems.org version, but try checking the --pre).

 #### All Tasks
 <pre>